 Let’s describe this in terms of risk, using the onion analogy.
 Every layer of the onion is a risk.
 Someone sitting at their desk in your office is the outside layer, which is easily peeled.
-Once an email link is clicked, or credentials are submitted somewhere they shouldn’t be, the next layer of the onion are your endpoint controls.
+Once an email link is clicked, or credentials are submitted somewhere they shouldn’t be, the next layer of the onion is your endpoint controls.
 Antivirus, application whitelisting, and monitoring are the next layers of the onion that have to be peeled back.
 As has been demonstrated over and over, these are just layers to be peeled back like the rest.
 The next layer, whether or not the user who just clicked to download that “Discount Coupon” application is an administrator could be the difference between the nightmare scenario of domain compromise or an isolated incident.

 The following image demonstrates the onion from the opposite perspective, each layer being your defensible position.

 Fine, no users are members of the local administrators group.
 How then do we manage software installs?
 Hopefully, your MSSP has a ticketing system and this is something they can do remotely.
 First, this provides an opportunity for checks and balances.
 If your process requires executive or manager approval, that should happen first.
 Second, your MSSP or internal IT admin will install the software.
 Last, please gently remind your MSSP not to leave their accounts lying around as locked sessions.
 These sessions are the targets of hackers and pentesters alike.
 If there is a path to these systems, they will be pillaged for all they are worth, which likely includes the credentials for a highly privileged account.

-Password management ties in to about every CSC / NIST standard that is defined in some way.
-Managing the privileged account passwords, switches, access points, routers, domain administrators also requires some thought.
+Password management ties into about every CSC / NIST standard that is defined in some way.
+Managing the privileged account passwords, switches, access points, routers, domain administrators also require some thought.
 The following is a list of password managers that can help employees adhere to password policies without resorting to sticky notes.
 Many of them allow the creation and delegation of privileges, which can also be revoked at a moment’s notice.